 As an MTAI member you have agreed to receive regular mindfulness supervision as per MTAI standards.
 When teaching your first 9 courses, a minimum of 4 hours per programme and for subsequent programmes, a minimum of 2 hours each.
 Supervision is also strongly encouraged when teaching mindfulness in other formats, including workshops, guiding meditation groups etc.

-Within the MTAI, members who meet the guidelines for mindfulness supervision and who have applied to be registered as mindfulness supervisors are detailed here.
+Within the MTAI, members who meet the guidelines for mindfulness supervision and who have applied to be registered as mindfulness supervisors are detailed under teachers.
 Their individual teaching profiles detail their supervisor training and experience.

 The duration and frequency of supervision sessions will be contracted between you and your supervisor.
 Typically individual supervision sessions are scheduled in 1 hour blocks.
 Group/Peer supervision sessions may be of longer duration, from 90 – 120 minutes.